GrandFelix/WoodyAttachments/README.md

  - Create helper to render files automatically
  - Administration controller
  - Configurable file saving paths
- - Recognize file type and use file operations for that file type...
+ - Recognize file type and use file operations for that file type
  - ...